 One solution is investing in well-designed video content.
 Online video is a rich and immersive format, one that can communicate complex information quickly and easily.
 It works for both the community and educational aspects.
 Video for social media, education as well as other targeted video is an ideal tool to support students and give them added value throughout university life.

-So, how specifically can video and media asset better engage the those studying and help to reduce drop-out rates?
+So, how specifically can video and media asset better engage those studying and help to reduce drop-out rates?
 Below we have a few ideas and tips to consider.

 Give more information before they enrol.